The Project

 What will the programme involve?

-We are looking for 12 schools to deliver the programme and provide feedback for future development.
+We have recruited schools to deliver the programme and provide feedback for future development.
 All enrolled schools will receive a £2,000 payment for their participation in research.

 The programme is taking place from September to December 2025 and includes: